 If possible, the best way to determine which style of language to use is to respectfully ask people what their preferences are.
 If that is not possible, start with people-first language and be open to feedback.

 - Avoid outdated terminology and words such as “handicapped.”
 See the resources below for examples of these terms.

 - Avoid using an adjective as a noun, as in the dyslexic or the disabled.

-- Use words and phrases that highlight the features of accessible library service, rather than the presence of people with different needs.
+- Use words and phrases that highlight the features of accessible library service and promote inclusion not segregation.
 For example, use the phrase “accessible restrooms” instead of “disabled restrooms.”

 - The phrase “special needs” has fallen out of favor.
 A video from the advocacy group Not Special Needs outlines why this phrase is considered offensive by many: https://tinyurl.com/moxnrno

 - “Neurodiverse” is an umbrella term encompassing ASD and learning and attention issues.
-Intellectual disabiltiies and mental health issues are often included under this umbrella.
-“Neurotypical” is its antynom.
+Intellectual disabilities, learning disabilities, and mental health issues are often included under this umbrella.
+“Neurotypical” is its antonym.